barbarer/py4e-int/_sources/conditional/peer_in.rst

    :author: Cynthia Taylor
    :practice: T

-   Which code prints the correct output?
+   Which code prints the correct value?
+If grade >= 90 it should print "You got an A!".
+   If grade < 90 and >= 80 it should print "You got a B!".
+If you got less than 80 it should print "You got something else".

    -
        ::

          grade = 98
          if (grade >= 90):
-            print(“You got an A!”)
+            print("You got an A!")
          if (grade >= 80 and grade < 90):
-            print(“You got a B!”)
+            print("You got a B!")
          if (grade < 80):
-            print(“You got something else”)
+            print("You got something else")

        +   Correct!
 Here, grade = 98 which is greater than 90 satisfying the first 'if' condition.
 So, this code will output 'You got an A!'

    -
        ::

          grade = 98
          if (grade >= 90):
-            print(“You got an A!”)
+            print("You got an A!")
          elif (grade >= 80):
-            print(“You got a B!”)
+            print("You got a B!")
          else:
-            print(“You got something else”)
+            print("You got something else")

        +   Correct!
 Here, grade = 98 which is greater than 90 satisfying the first 'if' condition.
 So, this code will output 'You got an A!'

    -
        ::

          grade = 98
          if (grade >= 90):
-            print(“You got an A!”)
+            print("You got an A!")
          elif (grade >= 80):
-            print(“You got a B!”)
+            print("You got a B!")
          elif(grade < 80):
-            print(“You got something else”)
+            print("You got something else")

        + Correct!
 Here, grade = 98 which is greater than 90 satisfying the first 'if' condition.
 So, this code will output 'You got an A!'

    -   None of the above

        - Incorrect!
 Here, grade = 98 which is greater than 90 satisfying the first 'if' condition in all the options above.

    -   I don't know

        - Incorrect!
 Here, grade = 98 which is greater than 90 satisfying the first 'if' condition in all the options above.

 .. mchoice:: ctp-conditionals-06_Conditionals_14